Polytope volume by descent in the face lattice and applications in social choice: Introduction

 In their very recent paper \cite{Emiris} Emiris and Fisikopoulos discuss probabilistic methods for estimating the volume of a polytope.
 On p.~ 38:2 they say that several packages, including Normaliz, ``cannot handle general polytopes for dimension $d > 15$''.
 Based on our experience, we cannot fully support this finding.

+Section \ref{polytopes} introduces the geometric terminology used in the sequel.
 In Section \ref{LattVol} we discuss lattice volume, height and the linear algebra aspects of the algorithm.
 Section \ref{system} describes the algorithm and its connection with reverse lexicographic triangulations.
 We give sample computations in Section \ref{samples}.
 They are based on Normaliz 3.6.1\footnote{released July 7, 2018} and include a wide range of polytopes with quite different characteristics and of dimensions between $15$ and $55$.
+The descent algorithm has staid essentially unchanged since version 3.6.1.

+Section \ref{samples} contains also a comparison of the two Normaliz algorithms (triangulation and descent) to vinci's ``hot'' (descent) and ``rch'' (reverse lexicographic triangulation), and additionally to vinci's ``rlass'' (a revised version of Lassere's algorithm \cite{lass}) that is based on the same type of recursion, but has no Normaliz analogue.
+Despite of the same basic algorithmic approach of Normaliz' descent and vinci's hot, the implementations in Normaliz and vinci differ substantially, with significant consequences for applicability.
+A zip file with input for all computations of this paper can be downloaded from

 Finally, Section \ref{Volumes Computations} discusses applications to voting theory.
+We have included it to demonstrate the efficiency of our algorithm in the field of voting theory.
+It provided many challenges for us without which this algorithm would not have been developed.
+We quote from \cite{Ouafdi}: \emph{It seems, however, that the latest version of Normaliz is, at the present time, the most efficient software tool to obtain the IAC probabilities of electoral outcomes when more than three alternatives are in contention \dots}